Mohit444444/Python-all-concept/README.md

 # Python-all-concept
 This python file has basic concept of python language and some DSA pattern.
-(including all python basic concepts).
+(including all python basic concepts)